Françoise Mouly

-Françoise Mouly ([muli]; born 24 October 1955) is a Paris-born New York-based designer, editor, and publisher.
+Françoise Mouly ([muli]; born 24 October 1955) is a French-born American designer, editor and publisher.
 She is best known as co-founder, co-editor, and publisher of the comics and graphics magazine Raw (1980–1991), as the publisher of Raw Books and Toon Books, and since 1993 as the art editor of The New Yorker.
 Mouly is married to cartoonist Art Spiegelman, and is the mother of writer Nadja Spiegelman.

 As editor and publisher, Mouly has had considerable influence on the rise in production values in the English-language comics world since the early 1980s.
 She has played a role in providing outlets to new and foreign cartoonists, and in promoting comics as a serious artform and as an educational tool.
 The French government decorated Mouly as a Knight of the Order of Arts and Letters in 2001, and as Knight of the Legion of Honour in 2011.

 Biography

 Early life

 Mouly was born in 1955 in Paris, France, the second of three daughters to Josée and Roger Mouly.
-She grew up in the well-to-do 17th arrondissement of Paris.
+She grew up in the 17th arrondissement of Paris.
 Her father was a plastic surgeon who in 1951 developed, with Charles Dufourmentel, the Dufourmentel-Mouly method of breast reduction.
-The French government made him a Knight of the Legion of Honour.

 From a young age Mouly had a love of reading, including novels, illustrated fairytale collections, comics magazines such as Pilote, and comics albums such as Tintin.
 She excelled as a student, and her parents planned to have her study medicine and follow her father into plastic surgery.
 She spent vacation time assisting and observing her father at work.
 She was troubled with the ethics of plastic surgery, though, which she said "exploits insecurity to such a high degree".